Everyone is on Facebook, X (Twitter), Instagram and even TikTok. But can these social media channels help you sell more books?

 It’s very much about building your reputation and profile and using your blog posts as a form of content marketing.

-Some other networks, such as Goodreads, lend themselves to promoting your titles a little more directly.
+But some other networks, such as Goodreads, lend themselves to promoting your titles a little more directly.

-But social media is more about marketing and reputation building than direct selling.
+However, social media is more about marketing and reputation building than direct selling.

-By all means, post the occasional buy link to your books on Amazon, B&N, or Smashwords or links to reviews you receive.
+By all means, post the occasional buy link to your books on Amazon, B&N, or Smashwords or links to book reviews you receive.

 But make sure there is a lot of informative information and intelligent conversation in between.